Disease Guide ·FIV ·2026

 FIV in Cats - symptoms, vet costs & insurance

-Managing feline immunodeficiency virus costs $300-$2,000 per year — but FIV-positive cats can live long, comfortable lives.
-FIV is often compared to HIV in humans — it attacks the immune system over time, making cats more susceptible to infections.
-But unlike the fear surrounding the diagnosis, many FIV cats live for years with minimal health problems.
-The key is keeping them indoors, reducing stress, and catching secondary infections early.
+Managing FIV costs $300-$2,000/year, but FIV-positive cats live long, comfortable lives.
+FIV attacks the immune system over time, increasing susceptibility to infections.
+Unlike the fear surrounding diagnosis, many cats live years with minimal problems.
+The key: keep them indoors, reduce stress, and catch secondary infections early.

 FIV - vet costs and insurance